 I am involved in the following courses:

-I am the lead tutor and co-author of The School of Health’s correspondence Nutritional Therapist course.
-The course is fully accredited by the Federation of Nutritional Therapist Practitioners (FNTP) and includes basic information on macro and micronutrients, allergies, PNEI, hormonal imbalances, detoxification, supplementation, fasting, acid and alkaline balance, adrenal fatigue, dietary analysis, supplementation, naturopathic philosophy, Allergies and the stress response (Hans Selye, McEwen), naturopathic nutrition and much more.
-The course includes a 3 day training event and leads to being able to register with the Society of Naturopaths as an Associate Naturopath and the FNTP as a Nutritional Therapist.
-It is a good stepping stone to the bigger courses in Nutritional Therapy and Naturopathic medicine.
+I am the lead tutor and main co-author of The School of Health’s correspondence Nutritional Therapist course.
+The course is fully accredited by the Federation of Nutritional Therapist Practitioners (FNTP) and the Society of Naturopaths (SoN) and covers macro and micronutrients, allergies, PNEI, hormonal imbalances, detoxification, supplementation, fasting, acid and alkaline balance, types of diet, adrenal fatigue, dietary analysis, supplementation, naturopathic philosophy, Allergies and the stress response (Hans Selye, McEwen), naturopathic nutrition and much more.
+The course includes a 4 day training event and leads to being able to register with the Society of Naturopaths as an Associate Naturopath and the FNTP as a Nutritional Therapist.
+It is a good stepping stone to bigger courses in Nutritional Therapy and Naturopathic medicine.
 It is a standalone course and leads to a qualification in Nutritional therapy or can be used towards higher qualifications in naturopathic medicine and nutritional therapy.
 Students on this course can also attend courses with The Classical Kinesiology Institute and learn valuable kinesiology techniques to use in practice alongside Nutritional Therapy.

 Having trained in various disciplines over the years of being a practitioner and seeing how they all enhanced my understanding of health and disease I decided to write a course that I would have loved to have done 25 years ago, when I was first starting out on my alternative medical training.
-The course starts with Eastern medicine and provides a detailed study of Ayurveda, Chinese five elements, Tibetan Medicine and Unani (Greek/Persian) medicine.
+The course starts with an exploration of Eastern medicine and provides a detailed study of Ayurveda, Chinese five elements, Tibetan Medicine and Unani (Greek/Persian) medicine.
 Once you have this grounding you then study homeopathic philosophy which underpins naturopathic philosophy.
 By the time you reach the naturopathic module you will find that the philosophy is second nature to you.
-The rest of the course builds on this foundation and covers iridology, hydrotherapy, an introduction to Homotoxicology, psychology and psychosocial skills and finishes with a detailed module about dentistry and health.
+The rest of the course builds on this foundation and covers Iridology, Hydrotherapy, an introduction to Homotoxicology, Psychology and Psychosocial skills and finishes with a detailed module about the effects of Dentistry and health.
 I have added in this last module because I believe it is of the utmost importance for practitioners to understand the effects of dentistry and oral health upon the overall health of the body.

-This course is perfect for any therapist wanting to understand more about alternative medicine and truly understand the root of disease.
-It can be done after the level 1 or 2 Nutritional Therapist course, the Advanced Nutritional Therapy course or as an adjunct for another discipline.
+This course is perfect for any therapist wanting to understand more about alternative medicine and truly understand the root cause of disease.
+It can be done after the Nutritional Therapist course, the Advanced Nutritional Therapy course or as an adjunct for another discipline.
 It is a standalone course because it studies Eastern Medicine in depth and then relates this to our current understanding of Western Medicine.
 This course leads to being able to apply for Registered Naturopath (ND) status with the Society of Naturopaths alongside your main discipline which must be 2-3 years of training and be naturopathic in its approach.
 Examples of disciplines include Nutritional Therapy, Kinesiology, Homeopathy, Acupuncture, etc.